 - e.
-13 hectares of storage and distribution (B8) uses on land to the south of the A4304, subject to: - i. access from the A4304 that is separate from that to the rest of the SDA to the north; and - ii. a comprehensive landscaping scheme planted in advance so as to provide adequate screening of the development by the time of completion; - f. about 10 hectares of business uses within Use Class Orders B1 and B2; Community facilities - g. two 2 form entry primary schools to be provided in parallel with the progress of housing development, with at least a one form entry primary school to be open the first September before the completion of 300 dwellings, or at a specified date whichever is the later, having regard to the relevant policy of the Local Education Authority; - h. appropriate contributions towards secondary education provision if necessary;
+13 hectares of non-strategic storage and distribution (B8) uses on land to the south of the A4304, subject to: - i. access from the A4304 that is separate from that to the rest of the SDA to the north; and - ii. a comprehensive landscaping scheme planted in advance so as to provide adequate screening of the development by the time of completion;

+15.1.
+Introduction Page 177

+f.
+10 hectares of business uses within Use Class Orders B1 and B2 on land between the spine road and the M1;

-- i. a neighbourhood centre as a social and retail hub for the new community to be provided in accordance with a phasing plan to be agreed with the Local Planning Authority, to include some or all of the following: - i. a supermarket or shops to meet local convenience needs; - ii. a public house/café; - iii. a doctors' surgery; - iv. a community hall; and - v. other community facilities or upgrade of existing facilities; - j. a multifunctional green infrastructure network, including: - i. greenways for walking, cycling and wheelchair users; - ii. a community park containing outdoor sports facilities to be provided before completion of 300 dwellings or as otherwise agreed by the Council; - iii. natural and semi-natural greenspace (including the existing woodland and Misterton Marshes SSSI which is to be protected as non-accessible open space); - iv. measures to minimise potential visual impact on nearby heritage assets and their setting, in accordance with Policy HC1; - v. a cemetery (in accordance with Policy GI3) and allotments; - vi. local public open space, including equipped play space and multi-use games areas, in accordance with Policy GI2 and a phasing plan to be agreed with the Local Planning Authority; - k. safeguard land for a potential new leisure centre to serve Lutterworth; Highways and transportation - I. access to be taken from separate junctions on the A4304 to serve the southern part of the main site and the employment uses to the south of the A4304, from Gilmorton Road, and from the A426 to serve the northern part of the site; - m.a spine road providing a clear legible route between the A426 north of Lutterworth and the A4304 east of M1 junction 20, including a bridge over the M1 motorway and a link to the A426 to be constructed before the completion of 1,250 dwellings; - n. a workable, legible, and easily navigable hierarchy of interconnected primary and secondary streets and shared surface lanes that provide high quality, safe and direct routes within permeable development in accordance with Policy IN2 and the following: - i.
-County Highway Authority's adopted highway standards; - ii. sensitive design of the street environment, avoiding 'over engineering' and minimising signage and street clutter; - iii. sympathetic traffic calming measures and carefully devised road alignments to help reduce vehicle speeds and create a safe environment; - a minimum of 5 crossings which provide dedicated walking and cycling connections into Lutterworth across the M1, forming part of a network of legible, direct, safe and attractive routes, which will all be well-lit, surfaced, with good natural surveillance and provide connections to Lutterworth town centre, the local centre and employment uses within the SDA, and to existing cycle routes, bridleways and footpaths, including the National Cycle Network, in accordance with Policy IN2;
+- g. two 2 form entry primary schools to be provided in parallel with the progress of housing development, with at least a one form entry primary school available soon after the completion of 300 dwellings; - h. appropriate contributions towards secondary education provision if necessary; - i. a neighbourhood centre as a social and retail hub for the new community to be provided before the completion of 700 dwellings to include some or all of the following: - i. a supermarket or shops to meet local convenience needs; - ii. a public house/café; - iii. a doctors' surgery; - iv. a community hall; and - v. other community facilities or upgrade of existing facilities; - j. a multifunctional green infrastructure network, including: - i. greenways for walking, cycling and horse riding, as part of a central green spine distributor route through and beyond the site, to provide structure to the distribution of development and incorporate most existing hedgerows, trees, field ponds, and footpaths; - ii. a community park containing outdoor sports facilities to be provided before completion of 300 dwellings or as otherwise agreed by the Council; - iii. natural and semi-natural greenspace (including the existing woodland and Misterton Marshes SSSI which is to be protected as non-accessible open space): - iv. a cemetery (in accordance with Policy GI3) and allotments; - v. local public open space, including equipped play space and multi-use games areas, in accordance with Policy GI2 as the residential development progresses; - k. land for a replacement leisure centre to serve Lutterworth, towards the end of the plan period;

+- I. access to be taken from separate junctions on the A4304 to serve the southern part of the main site and the employment uses to the south of the A4304, from Gilmorton Road, and from the A426 to serve the northern part of the site; - m.a spine road providing a clear legible route between the A426 north of Lutterworth and the A4304 east of M1 junction 20, including a bridge over the M1 motorway and a link to the A426 to be constructed before the completion of 1,250 dwellings; - n. following completion of the spine road, conversion of the Gilmorton Road crossing over the M1 to use by public transport, cyclists, pedestrians and emergency vehicles only;